 (Pocket-lint) - We’ve come a long way since the mechanical bots of Batteries Not Included, Short Circuit and other classic 80s science fiction.

-Possibly to make them more palatable for a home audience, especially if they’re designed to live alongside your family, robot engineers are now making robots to look twee, endearing and even display human-like emotions – and we’ve rounded up 12 of the cutest.
+Possibly to make them more palatable for a home audience, especially if they’re designed to live alongside your family, robot engineers are now making robots to look twee, endearing and even display human-like emotions – and we’ve rounded up some of the cutest.

 Buddy the emotional robot

 Its design builds upon a body of scientific research that has shown animal therapy can be used as part of treatment plans for vulnerable people.
 Fitted with five sensors – tactile, light, audition, temperature, and posture sensors – PARO can respond to touch and a change of environment and will adjust its behaviour to suit.
 This includes “playing” with their patient, mimicking the noises of a harp seal and moving its body and head in a lifelike way to cheer a patient up.

 Somnox sleep robot

 It may be lacking the facial features or expressions of the Buddy and Lovot machines, but Somnox’s Sleep Robot has been designed to be more cuddly.
 In a literal sense.
 As its name suggests, and thanks to its curved shape, you can spoon the Sleep Robot in bed and it will simulate breathing rhythms to help you regulate and slow down your own breathing to make it easier to relax and sleep.

 Like Buddy, this screen showcases a range of Woobo’s facial expressions but can also run apps and games designed to teach your child how to read, write and solve maths problems.
 An onboard voice assistant can answer your child’s questions and you can even use Woobo to set reminders for your kids, from telling them when to brush their teeth to when to go to bed, or send them messages.

 Named after Leonardo Da Vinci, the social robot is 2.5ft tall and is covered in fake fur.
 It was the first robot created by the Personal Robots Group at the Massachusetts Institute of Technology, in partnership with animatronic experts at the Stan Winston Studios, NASA, Toyota and DARPA.

-Less soft and cuddly than others in this list, but no less cute, is Kiki.
-Built by ex-Google employees now trading as Zoetic AI, Kiki was “created for those who can't manage an animal pet, but want to care for and raise something just as delightful.”
-As a result, it looks like a pet dog – or cat, depending on how you see it – and it acts in a similar way to a real-life animal by learning from its owner and developing a personality depending on how its interacted with and cared for.
-For example, if you’re mean to it, Kiki might ignore you but if you show it love and affection, it will play and interact more with you.
-It can even “growl” at the vacuum.
-This means each Kiki is different and unique to their family.
+As a result, it looks like a pet dog – or cat, depending on how you see it – and it acts in a similar way to a real-life animal by learning from its owner and developing a personality depending on how it's interacted with and cared for.

 Called Bocco Emo, the robot moves its head and says hello when it senses someone is nearby.
 It also lights up its eyes, shakes its antenna and makes cute sounds in response to emotional words – such as “happy” and “tired.”

 The robotic mechanics are housed inside the cushion and you can buy it with either in “husky grey” or “French brown”.
 When you sit and stroke the cushion, the tail swishes and wags in appreciation, which is said to help lower stress levels.

 Yume Neko Smile

 Made by Sega Toys, and translate from Japanese to Dream Cat Smile, the Yume Neko is covered in fake fur and is fitted with tactile sensors throughout the body that can determine how they’re being touched, and it will react appropriately.
 For example, patting it on the head and scratching it will make it purr and rub up against your hand.
 Pulling its tail or petting it too much will make it angry.

 Robi can turn its head and pelvis 360 degrees, while microphones in its ears can detect where a person’s voice is coming from allowing it to turn its head in that direction.
 Its onboard voice assistant can speak and understand more than 250 words, phrases and commands and has an infrared remote emitter in its forehead meaning it can be used as a universal remote control.
 Because, why not?

 Slightly shorter than Robi, but more advanced, is the PaPeRo Petit from NEC.
 Measuring just 24cm, it is crammed full of sensors that lets it recognise faces, spot people or pets using its heat sensor or ultrasonic sensor, hear voices while cutting through surrounding sounds and reply to questions and conversations.